Skip to content

 Planning conditions and Section 106 / Section 52 obligations

-We can confirm if planning conditions have been complied with or not.
-This can help when you are looking to buy or sell a property.
-To request this service, please apply in writing via email, to our Technical Support team, plan.devcon@stevenage.gov.uk, and provide the following details:
+We can confirm whether planning conditions have been met, which can be helpful when buying or selling a property.
+To request this service, please email our Technical Support team at plan.devcon@stevenage.gov.uk with the following details:

-2. Number of conditions, as shown on the decision notice.
+2. The number of conditions listed in the decision notice.

 Fees

-Once your request has been received, we will contact you to arrange payment.
-The fees for requesting written confirmation for compliance of conditions, in accordance with Government Regulations, for written confirmation of compliance with conditions are:
+After receiving your request, we will contact you to arrange payment.
+The fees for written confirmation of compliance are:

-• £145 for all other types of development.
+• £145 for all other types of developments.

 Section 106 / Section 52 obligations

-There are no additional charges for providing confirmation for compliance of Section 106 / Section 52 obligations.
-This information will be provided if requested as part of any written request to the council’s Planning Department regarding compliance of planning conditions.
+There is no extra charge for confirming compliance with Section 106 or Section 52 obligations.
+This information will be included if requested as part of a written enquiry about planning condition compliance.

 General Planning Enquiries